 3. Improved customer experience

+One of the most touted benefits of digital signage is in retail applications, but the customer experience doesn’t have to be in a store.
 Providing ready access to FAQs and general info on screens helps both employees and customers save time.
 Digital signage reduces perceived wait time at checkouts by as much as 35%.
 Adding queuing data further reduces perceived wait time, and digital signs can double as an entertainment medium, featuring video and TV streams, or interactive games.
 You can turn your screens into a revenue generator by encouraging point of sale purchases and impulse buys.
 Retail shops that use point of sale displays see an increase of 20% in unplanned purchases (and that jumps to 80% in food establishments).
 Even adding a single screen can increase average sales revenue by almost 5%.